15athompson/Stock-Price-Prediction/README.md

 Role: Data Visualization Analysis

 Description:
-The provided Python code is a script for data visualization and analysis of stock price data using the Pandas and Matplotlib libraries.
+This is a script for data visualization and analysis of stock price data using the Pandas and Matplotlib libraries.
 The code reads stock price data from a CSV file, processes it, and creates a time series plot of high and low stock prices.
 Here is a summary of the key components and functionalities of the code:

 Imports: The code imports the pandas library for data manipulation and the matplotlib library for data visualization.